 Attend a temple ceremony to photograph the locals as they walk in processions and present their offerings—ask at your hotel about any that might be happening nearby.
 (Keep in mind that if you ask one of the locals to take their photo, don’t offer a tip—it’s considered an insult.)
 Or for a quintessential Balinese landscape photo, head to the rice terraces in the Munduk countryside and near Sidemen Village in eastern Bali in the early morning or late afternoon.

-Several small villages are known for specific crafts—Mas, for example, has woodcarvings; Celuk is the place for jewelry and Tohpati for batiks.
-But they’ve gotten extremely touristy over the years, so I tend to steer clear of them.
-Of all the many shops in the Ubud area, I’ve always had the best luck at Kunang, a modest little place in the Campuhan area that sells midpriced jewelry, woodcarvings, and sometimes fabrics.
+Several small villages are known for specific crafts—Mas, for example, has woodcarvings; Celuk is the place for jewelry and Tohpati for batiks—but they’ve gotten extremely touristy over the years.
+Kunang is a modest little place in the Campuhan area of Ubud that sells midpriced jewelry, woodcarvings, and sometimes fabrics.
 The inventory changes often, but the quality is consistently good, unlike so many other shops on Bali.
-For clients interested in buying art, we can arrange for a guide to take them around to the island’s best art galleries.
+For travelers interested in buying art, Diane can arrange for a guide to take them around to the island’s best galleries.

 One thing to keep in mind before you spring for big purchases—large artwork, furniture, stone carvings—is that while the shop workers will typically quote you a shipping fee upfront, that fee only covers the cost of getting your shipment to the nearest port in the United States.
 You might have to fork over several hundred dollars more to get it sent from the port to your house.

 Service is included at almost every restaurant and hotel in Indonesia.
-However, even the locals throw down whatever loose change they have when they dine out—anywhere from 500 to 5,000 rupiahs (from 4 to 40 cents), though I usually tip a little more.
+However, even the locals throw down whatever loose change they have when they dine out—anywhere from 500 to 5,000 rupiahs (from 4 to 40 cents), but you can certainly tip a little more.